blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 ## Source code Review

-index.php is pretty simple and, and basically lets us run any php files as long as there's no bin /usr and so on, this might come handy if we figure out a way to upload a php webshell.
+index.php is pretty simple and, basically lets us run any php files as long as there's no bin /usr and so on, this might come handy if we figure out a way to upload a php webshell.
 ```php
 <b>This is only for developers</b>
 <br>